Whitsbury: History

 Whitsbury is not listed in the Domesday Book of 1086 – but it has occasionally been identified with the Witeberge listed in the Wiltshire folios, but Witeberge is usually identified with Woodborough.
 The name Whitsbury, recorded as Wiccheberia in the 12th century, may mean "fort of the wych elm."
 The fort ("burh") is presumably the hillfort.

 Whitsbury was said in 1274–5 to have belonged to the Kings of England until the time of Henry I, who then granted it to Reading Abbey.
 Another slightly later source states that Henry I had given the manor to Godfrey de Vilur, and it was he who transferred it to the abbey.
 The ==manor certainly belonged to the abbey in the time of Henry I, who confirmed to it the church and land in Whitsbury which had belonged to Ingram the monk, and later kings added similar confirmations.
 In 1222 the Abbot of Reading obtained a grant of twenty oaks in the New Forest for mending his houses at Whitsbury.

 After the Dissolution of the Monasteries the site of the manor was leased in 1540 for twenty-one years to Anthony Cotes, the tenant of the abbot, and five years later the manor itself was granted to Richard Morrison.
 He died in 1556, leaving a son and heir Charles, who was succeeded in 1599 by his son Sir Charles Morrison, 1st Baronet, created a baronet in 1611.
 The latter sold the manor in 1623 to Sir John Cooper, 1st Baronet of Rockbourne, and from that date it descended with Rockbourne.

 Whitsbury Castle Hill Fort

 The hillfort of Whitsbury Castle (also known as Castle Ditches and Whitsbury Camp) covers sixteen acres.
 It has two large ramparts with outer ditches and an additional counter scarp bank on northern half.
 Some parts of the earthworks were destroyed to make way for a post-medieval manor house.

 Church and Manor

 On the east side of the village is the Church of Saint Leonard and Whitsbury Manor.
 The church was originally built in the 14th century, and was altered and restored in the late 19th century.
 The Manor House is Georgian from the early 18th Century.
+1 mile east of the Manor is the house to student 'Rafe Brien'.